jim-collier/x9git/project/backlog.md

 	- Note: `--` is the common git disambiguator, so `raw git log -- path` cannot be run.

 - 🔘 `account apply` with no config file ends in a raw operating-system error, differently in each build.

-- 🔘 A Windows install finishes with the program not on `PATH`, and `.ps1` is not in `PATHEXT`.

-- 🔘 Both installers install anyway when `SHA256SUMS` is absent, and say nothing at all on the `--release dev` path.

 ### Features and enhancements